jarradbattaglia/SE577-SoftwareArch/deliverable_2/choose_container_adr.md

 # Decision

 We have decided to use containers to deploy and run our game server code.
-Also easier to run development servers locally, without much drift from server environment (MiniKube, local containers, etc).

 # Rationale